 Getting things done

 A high level of communication leads to a high level of transparency between the client and the development team.
-Agile is an incremental process (the project gets broken down into user stories) and each task goes through a rigorous process of design through to development, peer review, testing, design sign-off, and client sign-off.
+Agile is an incremental process (the project gets broken down into user stories) and each task goes through a rigorous process of web design through to development, peer review, testing, design sign-off, and client sign-off.
 The client knows exactly what has been completed and what still needs to get done during a sprint.